 Getting a BSN number at your local Expat center.
 It is possible to make an appointment within 2 weeks.

-Everyone that meets the following requirements can request to immigrate and relocate to the Netherlands, but you will also still need to pass the formal visa application process to qualify.
+If a team member wishes to immigrate and relocate to the Netherlands, they will need to first follow the relocation process and requirements and obtain approval to relocate.
+Once approved, team members will also need to pass the formal visa application process to qualify.
 The requirements are:

 Tenure of less than 1 year at GitLab may be possibly waived as a requirement if: